-Numerous information gaps on the Seekoei Estuary became apparent during the Reserve Study undertaken by the Department Water Affairs Forestry (2006).
+Numerous information gaps on the Seekoei Estuary became apparent during the Ecological Water Requirements (EWR) Study undertaken by the Department of Water Affairs Forestry (2006).
 These are listed below;

-- Runoff data and river inflow to the estuary is poor.
+- Runoff and river inflow data is poor therefore the levels of freshwater input into the estuary cannot be accurately determined.
 Included is accurate information on water storage and water abstraction from the catchment. - Only limited information on water quality is available.
-This includes historical records on nutrients, toxic substances and salinity distribution in the estuary. - Sediment characteristics in the estuary. - Frequency and duration of mouth opening events. - Information on invertebrates.

-Quantitative information on the fish fauna.
+This includes historical records on nutrients, toxic substances and salinity distribution in the estuary. - Sediment characteristics in the estuary. - Frequency and duration of mouth opening events. - Information on invertebrates. - Quantitative information on the fish fauna. - Details on the socio-economic opportunities and constraints.